 All that is now over.
 Java reigns supreme after a mere two years of existence!
 Nothing in the history of mankind has swept the world so swiftly and so completely, despite the many problems of teaching an extremely unstable and hype-loaded language.
 The attempts by some universities to introduce a functional language as a way of levelling the playing field are beginning to crumble.
 We rarely require A Level Computer Studies because we don't approve of it but a large proportion of students take it and thus know all about programming.
-However we are happy to admit students who have never touched a computer before - thus the programming gap between our two cohorts of freshers.
+However we are happy to admit students who have never touched a computer before - hence the programming gap between our two cohorts of freshers.
+One half, having programmed since they were 8, know more about programming than we do, the other half never quite sort it out in the three short years they are with us!

 A functional language is also supposed to be a good thing as it helps to develop "good" programming style, and to explore esoteric concepts such as higher order abstraction and lazy evaluation - despite the knowledge that apart, from a certain community of research workers, these languages are just curiosities.
+Maybe students who have done these subjects build better software, maybe not.